What is the U Visa?

 - The government has established a quota of 10,000 visas available nationwide.
 This quota does not apply to derivatives

-- Due to the limited U visa availability, there is a very long waiting period could easily exceed 10 years
+- Due to the limited U visa availability, there is a very long waiting period which could easily exceed 10 years

 If you are granted a U Visa you are immediately eligible for Employment Authorization Document (EAD) so that you can legally work in the United States.
 Upon approval, the derivative family members can also seek work authorization.